Official answer: a genre which I like to call "telephony" or "imaginary rock".

 The shared fanbase existed long before this show, so "telephony" tries to be a descriptive category, not a prescriptive one.
 The older generation of fans tend to like They Might Be Giants, Lemon Demon, and Tally Hall (and sometimes also Sparks, Oingo Boingo, OK Go, or The Aquabats) while the newest generation has added Jack Stauber, Cosmo Sheldrake, Will Wood, Bill Wurtz and more to the mix.

 But the bands listed above are just a jumping-off point.
 It's a nebulous label, as it should be.
-If you're wondering how close your favorite band is to my personal idea of the genre, though, you can try a little diagnostic quiz I made.
+If you're wondering how close your favorite band is to my personal idea of the genre, though, I made a little diagnostic quiz you can try.

 When I started this show, some friends brainstormed name options which I put in a Twitter poll.
 "Telephony" won by a landslide, with "imaginary rock" in second.